MMM-ATM/.github/README.md

         ```
         This is the debug build option, which can be used both in stand-alone and in TRANSP.
 When used in TRANSP as a custom library file, input and output profiles will be printed to individual files each time MMM is called.
 This provides a means to compare raw MMM values with values that appear in the CDF output.

-It is possible to build the module and the driver program separately, using only the secondary makefiles.
+It is possible to build the module and the driver program separately, using only the secondary make files.
 In this case, follow these steps:

 1. Set the environmental variable `MMMFC` to the compiler command on your system.
-2. Change the current directory to the subdirectory where you want to build binaries and issue the `make` command.
+2. Change the current directory to the sub directory where you want to build binaries and issue the `make` command.

 ## Testing Instructions

-The wrapper `wrapper/mmm.exe` requires only one input file called `input.dat`.
-Since the input file is a Fortran namelist file, the variables can be arranged in any order.
+The test driver `wrapper/mmm.exe` requires only one input file called `input.dat`.
+Since the input file is a Fortran namelist, the variables can be arranged in any order.

 To produce the test case:

-1. Change the current directory to the `input/sample`.
+1. Change the current directory to `cdfinput/sample`.
 2. Copy the sample input file:
     ```bash
     $ cp sample_input.dat input.dat
     ```
 3. Run the compiled driver program:
     ```bash
-    $ ../../test/mmm
+    $ ../../wrapper/mmm
     ```

 4. Take a diff between the new output file and the provided sample output file: